Status: Unannounced, but strongly rumoured

 We know that Warner Bros resurrected Avalanche Software to create a AAA title for consoles, and we also know that at one point it was working on some kind of Harry Potter-themed role-playing game.
 Prototype footage of the title, showcasing a character creator among other things, leaked online a while back – and the studio has continued to aggressively hire ever since.
 Given development schedules, it’s likely that this will be at least cross-gen – assuming it is still in production, after all.

 Developer Guerrilla Games is hard at work on something, and you don't have to be a genius to assume that the project in question is a sequel to Horizon: Zero Dawn.
 The new IP was a smash hit on PS4, and the studio's reputation for pushing hardware limits makes the hypothetical Horizon: Zero Dawn 2 a strong candidate to show off the upgraded power of the PS5.
-Whether it'll be a next-gen launch title is up for debate, but we wouldn't be at all surprised.
+We're not at all convinced that this is going to be a launch game, but you can bet on it being one of Sony's key PS5 titles.

-Status: Dated for PS4, but given release window, an additional PS5 release seems likely
+Status: Delayed on PS4, and given release window, an additional PS5 release seems likely

 Just like Death Stranding and Ghost of Tsushima, it's not hard to envision The Last of Us: Part II as a cross-gen title.
 Another PS4 game that's settled with a long development cycle and a 2020 release date, developer Naughty Dog's pedigree is abundantly clear, and Sony will want to ensure that this sequel gets as much attention as possible.

-Status: Announced, but due out in 2021, when PS5 will likely be available
+Status: Announced, but due out in 2021, when PS5 will be available

 A narrative-driven action adventure game from Daedalic Entertainment, The Lord of the Rings: Gollum will launch on “all relevant platforms” in 2021.
-Considering that the PS5 is rumoured to release in 2020, this means that we’ll almost certainly see it on Sony’s next-gen system.
-This wouldn’t rule out a PS4 release either, but it’ll likely be cross-gen if that’s the case.
+It's since been confirmed that this includes Sony’s next-gen system.